 .
 In a series of ethnographic cases, karim shows how NGOs use social codes of honor and shame to shape the conduct of women and to further an agenda of capitalist expansion.

-Creating a World Without Poverty: Social Business and the Future of CapitalismPublicAffairs #ad - Creating a World Without Poverty: Social Business and the Future of Capitalism #ad - But traditional capitalism has been unable to solve problems like inequality and poverty.
+Creating a World Without Poverty: Social Business and the Future of CapitalismPublicAffairs #ad - But traditional capitalism has been unable to solve problems like inequality and poverty.
 Used book in Good Condition.
 Creating a world without Poverty reveals the next phase in a hopeful economic and social revolution that is already underway.
 In muhammad yunus' groundbreaking sequel to banker to the poor, housing the homeless, he outlines the concept of social business—business where the creative vision of the entrepreneur is applied to today's most serious problems: feeding the poor, healing the sick, and protecting the planet.

 In the last two decades, free markets have swept the globe.